A Healthy Approach to Juice for Toddlers (& Kids)

 Related reading: How to Keep Kids Hydrated

-100% Fruit juice comes packed with a host of nutrients, depending on the type of juice, including:
+100% fruit juice comes with a host of nutrients, depending on the type of juice, including:

 The specific nutrient content of fruit juice varies depending on the type of fruit used.
-For example, orange juice is a good source of vitamin C, while grape juice is a good source of potassium.
+For example, orange juice is a good source of vitamin C, grape juice is a good source of potassium, and vegetable juice is a good source of vitamin A.

 Today, some fruit juices are fortified with extra nutrients.
 Take orange juice, for example.
 You can purchase it with added calcium and vitamin D.

-Here are some of the most common juices for toddlers and kids with some nutritional highlights:
+Here are some of the most common juices toddlers and kids consume.
+I’ve added the nutritional highlights:

 Orange Juice